paulhskang/ctr_data_pipeline/README.md

 https://github.com/facebookresearch/segment-anything
 using their installation instructions with CONDA, and CUDA.
 Make sure to have a GPU with sufficient memory.

-Download the model by putting in your browser: `https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth`, then copy paste model here.
+Download the model by putting in your browser: `https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth`, then copy and paste the model in the same folder as main.py.

 Install dependencies:
 ```bash